 Mrs. Weis and her husband have five children, all who have attended both Catholic elementary and high schools.
 They are committed, active members of St. Mary Immaculate Parish, wanting to use their God-given talents to serve their parish and others in a deep and personal way.
 Mrs. Weis views her role as administrator as a vocation, wherein both evangelization and a vibrant educational community are central to Catholic education.

 Mrs. Weis loves the outdoors and enjoys gardening, horseback riding, swimming, decorating, and spending time with her family and friends.
-She is passionate about new ideas to engage students in learning and appreciates open, honest communication.
+She is passionate about new ideas to engage students in learning and appreciates open, collaborative, honest communication.
 Mrs. Weis will lead the school’s new anti-bullying program, Olweus, and will oversee the school’s discipline and conduct program.
 In addition, she will act as a teacher coach and work to support the ongoing, differentiated curriculum at St. Petronille School.